lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_02.md

 </pre>

-Prepare the points by removing duplicates and setting imt to a single value and boundry tags to 0.
-The **filter** command will mark duplicate points as "dudded" points, the **rmpoint/compress** command will remove the dudded nodes from the mesh object.
+Prepare the points by removing duplicates and setting imt to a single value and boundary tags to 0.
+The **filter** command will mark duplicate points as "dudded" points; the **rmpoint/compress** command will remove the dudded nodes from the mesh object.
 These commands will not make any changes if there are no duplicate points.

 *Note: the special token ";" can be used to call multiple commands on the same line.*

 ```
-# remove dupplicate points if they exist
+# Remove duplicate points if they exist
 filter/1,0,0 ; rmpoint/compress

 # Set some defaults for the connect routine